 The first step of the controlling process is the formation of standards.
-The manager first prepares a report stating the standards expected from the project given to employees.
+The manager first prepares a report stating the standards and expected performance from the project given to employees.

-After getting the approval of the management, these standards are discussed with the team members, and the target is given to each team member.
+After getting tangible standards and the approval of the management, these standards are discussed with the team members, and the target is given to each team member.
 A preformed standard gives a common goal to employees to work towards.

 2) Measurement of actual performance

 Once the task is completed, it is the job of the manager to measure the performance of the employees.
 The manager will analyze the performance of each employee and ask them to submit their report of work.

 3) Comparison of actual performance with the standard performance